MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 # Walkthrough: Setting Up and Using Shopify Connector

-This section demonstrates common scenarios and walks you through the steps to test or train the users on the workflow of the integrated [!INCLUDE[prod_short](../includes/prod_short.md)] and the Shopify store.
+This section demonstrates some typical scenarios and takes you through the steps to test or train users on the workflow of the integrated [!INCLUDE[prod_short](../includes/prod_short.md)] and the Shopify store.

 ## Prerequisites